Writing

 Grammar, punctuation and spelling

-In KS2, we use the scheme Spelling Made Easy to learn, practise and apply spelling patterns.
+In KS2, we use the scheme HfL Essential Spelling to learn, practise and apply spelling patterns.
 Pupils are given a set of spellings with a given pattern to learn throughout the week.
 They apply these spellings through a weekly set dictation.
 We do not expect children just to go through the motions of learning their spellings, but to actually take responsibility for their learning and to extend their spelling skills by making effort to learn new words.

 Here is a list of top tips to help your child learn their spellings – please see our Spelling techniques leaflet.